top of page

 himself as an employee of his own creative vision.

 Karl's creative evolution knows no bounds.
-From studying art to exploring various artistic mediums, including fashion design, music, photography, and performance
+From studying art to exploring various artistic mediums, including fashion, music, photography, and performance

 art, he embraces a multidisciplinary approach that keeps his expression fresh and dynamic.
 Never content with conformity, Karl thrives on combining diverse influences and experiences, crafting a unique artistic identity that defies categorization.